 Apigenin for anxiety and depression

 Chamomile has also been traditionally used for treating anxiety and depression.
 A randomized, long-term clinical trial for the treatment of generalized anxiety disorder (GAD), was initiated in 2016.
 The trial saw the administration of 1500 mg (500 mg capsules three times daily) of chamomile extract to trial participants.

-179 participants initially took part in an open-label phase, a phase of the trial in which information is not withheld from trial participants so that they know what they are taking.
-In the second phase, 93 participants were randomized to either 26 weeks of continued chamomile treatment or given a placebo in a double-blinded study.
+179 participants initially took part in an open-label phase, a phase of the trial in which information is not withheld from trial participants, allowing them to know what they are taking.
+In the second phase, 93 participants were randomized to either 26 weeks of continued chamomile treatment or given a placebo in a double-blind study.

 Participants taking chamomile extract were shown to have significantly lower anxiety levels than participants in the placebo group.
 The chamomile group also showed a reduction of body weight and mean arterial blood pressure.
 Chamomile appeared to be safe and had a significant effect on GAD symptoms.

 A 2012 study saw chamomile extract used for the treatment of GAD in a randomized, double-blind, placebo-controlled trial.
 Chamomile extract with a 1.2% apigenin content was administered to trial participants with anxiety; co-morbid depression, or anxiety with a history of depression; and anxiety with no current or past depression.

 The 57 participants were given either chamomile extract or a placebo.
 The results showed a significant reduction in total Hamilton Depression Rating Scale scores with chamomile treatment.
 This suggests that chamomile extract may have an antidepressant effect.

 This is good news, as research shows that depression can have a negative impact on the rate at which we age.
 In fact, according to the popular biological aging clock GrimAge, a clock that can accurately predict life expectancy, a person’s GrimAge is accelerated in major depression.